 Aims and scope

-o Original reports of studies conducted on any topic related to public relations.
+Authors are encouraged to submit original reports of studies on any topic related to public relations.
 Research articles may be conceptual, theory-building, or empirical.
 They may also discuss methodological or pedagogical aspects of public relations.

 2. Research in Brief

 For submissions that do not meet the criteria of a full paper, authors may be invited to reformat their paper as a “Research in Brief,” which should provide a short summary (no more than 1500 words) of the author’s original paper.
 If an author’s full paper is not accepted after peer review but deemed worthy of a brief summary, the author will receive a reply detailing the format to be used for the “Research in Brief.”

 3. Research in Practice or Case Study

 Research focused on industry practices or case studies that analyze any disciplines of public relations, including but not limited to issues and crisis management, communications campaigns, corporate social responsibility, reputation management, special event planning, fundraising, employee communications, investor relations, community relations, media relations, global public relations, public diplomacy, health communication, and government relations.